HubSpot/odometer/README.md

 Advanced
 --------

-If you need to, you can set options by creating a `odometerOptions` object before bringing in the odometer source.
+If you need to, you can set options by creating a `odometerOptions` object:

 ```javascript
 window.odometerOptions = {